krakenjs/swaggerize-express/README.md

 Options:

-- `meta` - a valid Swagger 1.2 resource listing document.
+- `listing` - a valid Swagger 1.2 resource listing document.
 - `docspath` - the path to expose api docs for swagger-ui, etc. Defaults to `/api-docs`.

 Resources: